redhat-ai-services/ai-accelerator/documentation/overview.md

 ### Cluster-Configs

-The `cluster-configs` folder contains suggested configuration files for features that come default with Openshfit, such as work load monitoring.
+The `cluster-configs` folder contains suggested configuration files for features that come default with Openshift, such as work load monitoring.

 ## Scripts